Dalton, Georgia: Modern history

 The A. D. Strickland Store was once a rural county store, built c.
 1878, and is now part of the National Register of Historic Places.

-The Bohannon Gang was arrested in Dalton on the 27th of August, 1897.
+The Bohannon Gang was arrested in Dalton on August 27, 1897.
 The gang of "car thieves" were believed to have been robbing area cargo trains for about a decade before their capture, and were accused of over $100,000 in cargo theft, now over $3.7 million today.
 Led by Hiram Walter Bohannon, the gang's trial was quickly followed by the "merchant's trials" in which many Dalton area businessmen were accused and convicted of receiving stolen goods.
-The trial was widely publicized and even appeared in the October 24th, 1897 New York Times.
+The trial was widely publicized and even appeared in the October 24, 1897, issue of The New York Times.
 The ring leaders were sentenced to the Cole City Convict Camp, in Cole City, Georgia.
 The last to be released was Hiram Walter Bohannon, in 1903, after receiving a pardon from Joseph M. Terrell.